mlandauer/cuttlefish/README.md

 * "out of office" and bounce reply filtering
 * Incoming email

+##Dependencies
-Dependencies: Ruby 1.9.3, MySQL, Postfix
+Ruby 1.9.3, MySQL, Postfix
 (Postfix is optional for local development or just trying it out.
 Some things like the email deliverability just won't show anything)

 ##To install: